 Futurum is quite a large club, having a capacity for 500 people, with a large bar occupying the longest wall next to the dance floor.
-At the other side behind the huge pillars are futuristic lighting tables and in the first part of the club is a chillout room.
-The club is air-conditioned which you will appreciate especially when there is a concert.
+On the other side behind the huge pillars are futuristic lighting tables and in the first part of the club is a chillout room.
+The club is air-conditioned, which you will appreciate especially when there is a concert.

-It is primarily a rock club and because of its size it is a venue for large bands to play – large in fame of course, not a band with a giant drummer and yeti guitarist – to fill the large dance hall.
+It is primarily a rock club, and because of its size, it is a venue for large bands to play – large in the fame, of course, not a band with a giant drummer and yeti guitarist – to fill the large dance hall.

-There are 80s and 90s parties every Friday and Saturday which specialise in showing old video-clips on a large screen.
+There are the 80s and 90s parties every Friday and Saturday, specialising in showing old video clips on a large screen.

 Address: Zborovská 7, Prague 5